Azeem-Mughal-Code/IMS-AND-POS/README.md

 3. Derives a **Key Encryption Key (KEK)** from your password using **PBKDF2**.
 4. Encrypts (wraps) the DEK using the KEK and stores the wrapped key.
 5. Exports the raw DEK as a **Recovery Key**.

-**Important:** You MUST save your **Store Code** and **Recovery Key**.
-If you forget your password, the Recovery Key is the *only* way to restore access to your encrypted data.
+6.  **NOTE:** We do NOT store your password or even a hash of it for authentication.

-### 2. Login
+### 2. Login (Cryptographic Challenge)
 To log in, you need:
 *   **Store Code** (or Email, if unique)
 *   **Username**
 *   **Password**

-The system attempts to decrypt your Data Key using the password provided.
-If successful, the database unlocks.
+The system attempts to unlock (decrypt) your Data Key using the password provided.
+*   If the key unwraps successfully: The password is correct, and the database is unlocked.
+*   If the operation fails: The password is incorrect.

 ### 3. Forgot Password / Account Recovery
 Because we cannot see your password, we cannot send you a "reset link".
 1. Go to the Login screen.
 2. Click **"Forgot Password?"**.
 3. Enter your Email and the **Recovery Key** you saved during registration.
+4. The system validates the key against a stored fingerprint (KCV).
-4. Enter a new password.
-5. The system uses the Recovery Key to decrypt the database and re-encrypts the master key with your *new* password.
+5. Enter a new password.
+The system uses the Recovery Key to re-encrypt the master key with your *new* password.

 ### 4. Demo Mode
 *   **Purpose:** To explore the application features without setting up an account.